 -

-A virtual head start or deficit applied to one side before settlement, used to level the market when teams are mismatched.
+A virtual head start or deficit applied to one side before settlement, used to level the market between mismatched teams or players.
 Asian handicap eliminates the draw, producing a two-way market.
-European handicap retains the draw.
+European handicap keeps the draw.
 Depth of handicap coverage on lower-league and international fixtures varies considerably between non GamStop bookies.

 - Over/Under (Totals)